-Nobel Laureate Dr. Alan Finkel recently said, “Without microscopy, there is no modern science.”
-However, have you ever wondered how these instruments were created?
-Microscopes have come a long way since the first version was introduced centuries ago, as have the crucial discoveries scientists are now able to uncover.
-In particular, cryo-electron microscopy (cryo-EM) instruments are now to scientists what scalpels are to surgeons – tools of action, not just observation.
+Have you ever wondered how microscopes were created?
+They have come a long way since the first version was introduced centuries ago, as have the crucial discoveries scientists are now able to uncover.
+In particular, cryo-electron microscopes (cryo-EMs) are now to scientists what scalpels are to surgeons: tools of action, not just observation.
+As Nobel Laureate Dr. Alan Finkel said, “without microscopy, there is no modern science.”

-Cryo-EM image depicts the interaction between a brain cell (blue) and a synthetic material (green), mimicking the extracellular environment.
+Cryo-EM image depicting the interaction between a brain cell (blue) and a synthetic material (green), mimicking the extracellular environment.

-Humans are inherently curious, and our fascination for the unknown drives us to dig into some of life’s most difficult challenges.
-Today’s advanced microscopes help scientists see the structure of viruses and proteins in 3D!
-Scientists now use these advanced microscopes and new technologies to study neurodegenerative diseases, such as Alzheimer’s, Parkinson’s, Huntington’s; as well as cancers including HIV, malaria, the Zika virus and many others.
+Humans are inherently curious, and our fascination with the unknown drives us to dig into some of life’s most difficult challenges.
+Today’s advanced microscopes help scientists see the structure of viruses and proteins in 3D.
+Scientists now use these advanced microscopes and new technologies to study neurodegenerative diseases, such as Alzheimer’s, Parkinson’s, and Huntington’s, as well as cancers, HIV, malaria, the Zika virus, and many other illnesses.
 A better understanding of how proteins and viruses function can help researchers speed the path to more effective treatments and therapies.

 The evolution of the microscope started almost as soon as the instrument was developed in the 1500s.
 As scientists in the 16th century began making strides in biology and chemistry, they knew they would need to see more than the naked eye would allow.
 Their solution was to use glass to bend light, thus creating the magnifying glass.
 But what would happen if they put multiple lenses together?
-In the late 1500s, two Dutch spectacle makers, Zacharias Janssen and his father Hans, took it upon themselves to find out.
-They stacked a number of lenses in a tube and realized that, together, they made items appear much larger than under a single magnifying glass.
+In the late 1500s, two Dutch spectacle makers—Zacharias Janssen and his father, Hans—took it upon themselves to find out.
+They stacked several lenses in a tube and realized that, together, they made items appear much larger than under a single magnifying glass.
 Because the maximum magnification was only 9x, they were more of a novelty than a scientific instrument.

 Sketch of early microscopical nature discovery by Antonie Van Leeuwenhoek in 1825.